ParticleCore/Particle/README.md

 YouTube + (codename Particle) is focused on providing an extended YouTube experience for the user.

 This software is currently being published as an add-on for Firefox, extension for Chrome and userscript for Greasemonkey, and Tampermonkey.
 At the moment no support will be provided outside these platforms.

+This software supports only YouTube's HTML5 player.
+Some features will not work when using YouTube's flash player.